BrentonCozby/ejs-sass-static-boilerplate/README.md

 **Production Features:**
 - Minification for CSS (with Autoprefixer), JS (with Babel), and HTML files
 - Filename hashing for css and js files (for cache busting)
 - Easy Code-splitting.
-Just hookup your vendor code to the window object in src/js/vendor.js
+Hookup code that won't change often (like libraries and packages) in src/js/commmon/index.js

 **Other Features:**
 - Use the latest JavaScript (babel-preset-stage-0)